Public Health Practitioner Scheme- Welcome!

 Yes!
 We actively encourage members of the public health workforce to begin developing their portfolio for registration at the earliest opportunity.

 The first step is to complete the online course detailed above and register your interest with the scheme coordinator.
-Portfolio Skills workshops are held twice a year in Cambridge which you can attend, and then monthly Commentary Writing Days are held to bring together practitioners as they write their portfolios, offering guidance and mutual support.
+Portfolio Skills workshops are held online at regular intervals throughout the year and we have a comprehensive set of e-learning resources you can use to develop your portfolio.

 It is a challenging process but well worth it!